zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 .. image:: /lys_instr_/tutorial_/template1_3.png

 This setup performs a nested scan, acquiring data over an 8×9 grid by scanning the y-axis at each x-axis position, for 36 phi values.
-The image above shows the first spectra acquired at the start of the scan.
+The snapshot above shows the first spectra acquired at the start of the scan.